juicedata/juicefs/docs/en/security/trash.md

 User cannot create new files inside the trash directory, and only root are allowed to move or delete files in trash.

-When the juicefs mount process is started by a non-root user, the `-o allow_root` parameter must be specified during the mount; otherwise, the trash cannot be emptied normal.
+When the juicefs mount process is started by a non-root user, the `-o allow_root` parameter must be specified during the mount; otherwise, the trash cannot be emptied normally.

 ### Recover/Purge {#recover-purge}